-Interlock sensor
+Interlock Sensor

 Do not insert hand into a running instrument, doing so could result in serious injury.
-Ensure instrument is paused and not in motion.
+Ensure it is paused and not in motion.

-Monitors door switch, located on top right of chamber door.
-Terminates any instrument movement when door is opened to prevent injury or instrument damage.
+Monitors door switch, located on top right of chamber door, and terminates any instrument movement when door is opened to prevent injury or instrument damage.
 Table can be moved and should go back to correct position after door is closed and instrument un-paused.
-Caution is adviced when moving slides by hand, as excessive force can damage components.